 “Propaganda are mostly forgotten now, but trust me, this is what 1985 sounded like.
 Big, majestic, mysterious, not afraid to explore the darker side of things – a dream within a dream indeed.
 All credit to the band themselves, who I know nothing about except I think the woman doing the singing was German (maybe they all were).
 But don’t overlook the guy in the control room, twiddling the dials, pulling it all together – one Trevor Horn who was rather a big deal at the time working with the likes of Frankie Goes To Hollywood, ABC, Grace Jones, Malcolm McLaren’s Duck Rock, not to forget Yes and The Buggles (he was in both of them).
 Pop sonic artist of the decade?
 There are worse arguments.”
 (Philip Random)

 ABC were white guys with a thing for big, sophisticated soul.
-Trevor Horn was an ex member of both Yes and the Buggles with a talent for production.
-Together they made a beautiful monster called Lexicon of Love, with 4 Ever 2gether a weird gem tucked away on side two.
+Trevor Horn was an ex member of both Yes and the Buggles with a talent for big, sophisticated production.
+Together they made a beautiful monster called Lexicon of Love, with 4 Ever 2gether a weird gem about drugs and love and evil tucked away deep into side two.